mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

 ### Step 1 - Define Tables to Filter Out

-Before beginning to create the Broadway flows, define the tables that are filtered out during the DELETE and LOAD flows.
+Before beginning to create Broadway flows, define the tables that are filtered out during the DELETE and LOAD flows.
 The library includes settings for the following filtered auxiliary tables:

 ![image](images/11_tdm_impl_actor_1.PNG)